Evolix/ansible-roles/CONVENTIONS.md

 * when lines get long, it's easier to read ;
 * it's a pure YAML syntax, so there is no Ansible-specific preprocessing
-* … with means that IDE can show the proper syntax highligthing ;
+* … which means that IDE can show the proper syntax highlighting ;
 * each argument stands on its own.

 ## Variables

 ### defaults

 When a role is using variables, they must be defined (for example in the `defaults/main.yml`) with a default value (possibly Ǹull).
-That way, there will never be an "foo is undefined" situation.
+That way, there will never be a "foo is undefined" situation.

 ### progressive specificity

 In many roles, we use a *progressive specificity* pattern for some variables.
-The most common is for "alert_email" ; we want to have a default email address where all alerts or message will be sent, but it can be customized globally, and also customized per task/role.
+The most common is for "alert_email" ; we want to have a default email address where all alerts or messages will be sent, but it can be customized globally, and also customized per task/role.

 For the *evolinux-base* role we have those defaults :